Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Introduction

-A second alternative explanation is that the increase in violence by the guerrilla groups is only due to a specific interest of the guerrilla groups to prevent newly established non-Catholic groups from gaining political representation.
-Although this explanation is consistent with our preferred mechanism --- and may complement it --- we do not find any evidence that suggests that the guerrilla groups are particularly concerned about political representation.
+A second alternative explanation is that the increase in violence by guerrilla groups is only due to a specific interest of the guerrilla groups to prevent newly established non-Catholic groups from gaining political representation.
+Although this explanation is consistent with our preferred mechanism --- and may complement it --- we do not find any evidence that suggests guerrilla groups are particularly concerned about political representation.
+In addition, we find that the effect is the same regardless of whether the first non-Catholic church is part of a larger religious organization (which may be seen by armed groups as more politically threatening).
 Thus, we argue that an explanation based on competition for political representation alone is unlikely.

+A third alternative explanation is that religious competition exacerbates ethnic tensions, which may result in more violence if armed groups are instrumental to achieving the goals of some of the ethnic communities involved in the conflict.
+Using the available data on ethnic diversity in Colombia, we do not find any evidence that a change in the size or composition of the ethnic minority population is correlated with changes in religious competition, nor that the effect of religious competition on conflict is greater in regions with more pre-existing ethnic diversity.
+Thus, we argue that an explanation based on ethnic identity competition is unlikely.

-A third alternative explanation is that religious competition increases the predisposition of individuals to commit crimes, which, by exhausting police resources, may weaken local institutions, incentivizing rebel groups to take advantage of the situation by increasing their attacks.
-We argue that this third alternative is also unlikely because we find no evidence that religious competition impacts two key types of violence not directly related to the armed conflict (homicides and robberies).
+A fourth alternative explanation is that religious competition increases the predisposition of individuals to commit crimes, which, by exhausting police resources, may weaken local institutions, incentivizing rebel groups to take advantage of the situation by increasing their attacks.
+We argue that this is unlikely because we find no evidence that religious competition impacts two key types of violence (homicides and robberies) that are not directly related to armed conflicts.

-Our identification strategy mainly relies on the assumption that conditional on covariates, fixed effects and municipality-year trends, the time-varying changes in municipalities without a non-Catholic church or municipalities with a longstanding non-Catholic church provide valid counterfactuals for the changes that would have occurred in other municipalities if they hadn't experienced the arrival of a non-Catholic church.
-We examine the empirical validity of this assumption in a variety of ways, which includes showing that the presence of conflict-related violence (and related factors) prior to the establishment of the first non-Catholic church is not correlated with this establishment, and that there is no ``effect'' prior to the establishment of the first non-Catholic church.
+Our identification strategy relies on four main assumptions.
+First, conditional on covariates, fixed effects and municipality-year trends, the time-varying changes in municipalities without a non-Catholic church or municipalities with a longstanding non-Catholic church provide valid counterfactuals for the changes that would have occurred in other municipalities if they hadn't experienced the arrival of a non-Catholic church.
+Second, we assume there is no reverse causality.
+Third, we assume treatment effect homogeneity.
+Fourth, we assume no anticipatory behavior.